PHYS477677/abwoc/abwoc/README.md

 `genimage.py` -- generates a simulated image of the Sun, optionally with an artificial event

 `reduce.py` -- contains functions which reduce the size of images, and store those as compressed files

-### validation

-`evaluate_model.py` -- evaluates the loss and accuracy for a given model using a specfified dataset